MAUREEN E. SMITH

 it be working through the Royal Conservatory of Music Graded system, and preparation of the RCM EXAMS, and music competitions, or just teaching how to play pop music for fun by learning chord structures and harmony, playing by ear or reading from fake sheets, from beginner to advanced.

-For advanced students, with hectic schedules, I have a flexible policy, which allows you to book lessons biweekly or by individual appointment, should you not be able to commit to weekly lessons.
+For advanced students, with hectic schedules, I have a flexible policy, which allows you to book lessons biweekly or individual appointment should you not be able to commit to weekly lessons.

-I am now additionally available for Consulting, Video Conferencing and music teaching online, should you not be from the Toronto area.
+I am now additionally available for Phone and Email Consulting, Video Conferencing and music teaching online.

-Please contact me to inquire.
+Please contact me by email or phone to inquire.
 I look forward to meeting you.

-Maureen Smith, Music Educator, Songwriter, Recording Artist, Pianist /Vocalist, Publisher, Music Industry & Career Consultant
+Maureen Smith, Music Educator, Songwriter, Recording Artist, Pianist /Vocalist, Publisher, Producer, Music Industry & Career Consultant

 ORMTA, AFM, CAPS, CIRPA, CCMA, SAC, SOCAN, CARAS